 20% of marketers harness AI — and cognitive services stand out

-Here’s what our research revealed about how High CXQ Performers apply AI technologies (defined as chatbots, digital assistants and cognitive services) and the advantages they realise as a result:
+Here’s what our research revealed about how High CXQ Performers apply AI technologies (defined as chatbots, digital assistants and cognitive services) and the advantages they realize as a result:

 - High CXQ Performers dramatically increase customer engagement with cognitive services.
 These leaders are twice as likely as the other 80% of marketers to take advantage of chatbots, digital assistants and AI cognitive services technologies.
 However, they improve customer engagement by far greater degrees using cognitive services than by using digital assistants and chatbots (by nearly 1.5 and 2X greater respectively).
 In fact, High CXQ Performers boost customer engagement 88% with AI cognitive services, compared to the 29% of Learners who do so.